DPB – Plant Biology

 • High levels of organization, reliability, trustworthiness, intelligence, and self-motivation.

-• Highly empathetic, collegial and service-oriented with strong pro-active skills and ability to collaborate with a diverse group of internal and external people.
+• Highly empathetic, collegial and service-oriented with strong proactive skills and ability to collaborate effectively.

 Application Materials Required: